popecol/Virtual-Species/README.md

 <h4>Instructions</h4>

 1. Download the ‘Virtual-Species’ repository
-2. Download data necessary for the analysis as one compressed folder: https://doi.org/10.5281/zenodo.7061476,
+2. Download data necessary for the analysis: https://zenodo.org/record/7732648
-    or each file separately: https://doi.org/10.5281/zenodo.7017179
 3. Create a 'data' directory in the main repository folder and place all data files there
 4. Set the main repository folder as a working directory
 5. Ready to work!